ULL-ESIT-PL-2425/parser-left-side-crguezl/README.md

 To be able to have a minimal monorepo with the parser and the plugin(s) of the TFGs.

 We have to use a Babel configured for flow to transpile the TFG babel parser at `packages/babel-parser` and leave a JS parser at `packages/babel-parser/lib`  ready to be used.
+It is work in progress.

 ## Building the parser